meri-imperiumi/handbook/docs/systems/plumbing.md

 * Galley sea water tap (separate shut-off under galley sink)
 * Watermaker (separate shut-off under galley sink)

 The sea water tap and the watermaker should only be opened in clean sea water.
+The sea water system is pressurised, with the power button under the sink.

 **Note: watermaker and galley freshwater tap should be closed when running the engine to prevent air from entering the system**